 The Lineberger Fellows program is designed to recognize, support and celebrate the many achievements of highly motivated and talented Lenoir-Rhyne University students.
 The program accomplishes this by preparing Lineberger Fellows to become more competitive applicants for post-graduate fellowships, awards and exceptional employment opportunities.
-Participation in the Lineberger Fellows Program is through the University’s invitation-only Scholarship Day or by invitation of the director.
+Participation in the Lineberger Fellows program is through the university’s invitation-only Scholarship Day or by invitation of the director.

 The program is supported by the Lineberger Center for Cultural and Educational Renewal.
 This scholarship is valued at up to $8,000 over four years.
 This award cannot be combined with other programmatic scholarships.
 Federal, state and Lenoir-Rhyne financial aid cannot be combined to exceed the cost of tuition.

-Requirements of the Lineberger Fellows Program include maintaining an average GPA of 3.8 or better, attending all mandatory events and meetings, participating in summer reads, attending at least one optional event per semester, keeping an up-to-date resume, meeting with career services, and meeting with Dr. Brandes at least once per semester.
+Requirements of the Lineberger Fellows Program include maintaining an average GPA of 3.8 or better, attending all mandatory events and meetings, participating in summer reads, attending at least one optional event per semester, keeping an up-to-date resume, meeting with career services, and meeting with Dr. Rand Brandes at least once per semester.

 Aside from the resume-boosting potential, the Lineberger Fellows program has numerous benefits.
 These benefits include professional development and post-graduate preparation, passport cost reimbursement, networking opportunities, and summer funding for domestic and international travel and study.
 Fellows will also have the opportunity to move-in early to campus in the fall.